jaakkopasanen/AutoEq/README.md

 instructions in the [Plain EqualizerAPO](https://github.com/jaakkopasanen/AutoEq#plain-equalizerapo) section.

 ![](https://raw.githubusercontent.com/jaakkopasanen/AutoEq/master/img/PeaceOff.PNG)
+*Peace GUI for EqualizerAPO with master switch off*

 Producing parametric eq settings for Peace users could be a consideration for the future if enough people request that.